rhofkens/business-idea-multi-agent/README.md

-# Business Idea Generator
+# Business Idea Generator v2.5

-A monorepo containing a multi-agent AI system that generates and evaluates business ideas, featuring a **modern web application with authentication** and a CLI tool for business idea generation.
+A monorepo containing a multi-agent AI system that generates and evaluates business ideas, featuring a **modern web application with authentication**, **execution mode targeting** (Solopreneur vs Classic Startup), and a CLI tool for business idea generation.

 ## 🏗️ Monorepo Structure